Revilo1409/HowIsItToBeHuman-Interaction/README.md

-# PixelBot Audio
+# Sarai Text to Speech - Playsound

 ## Overview

-This package allows PixelBot to speak.
+This package allows any robot to speak.

 **Keywords:**  human-robot interaction, audio communication, voice synthesis